rsto/draft-stepanek-jscontact/draft-ietf-jmap-jscontact.md

   - `other` The number is for some other purpose.
 A label property MAY be included to display next to the number to help the user identify its purpose.

 ### online
-Type: `Resource[]` (optional).
+Type: `Id[Resource]` (optional).

-An array of Resource objects where the values are URIs or usernames associated with the card for online services.
+A map of resource ids to Resource objects, where the values are URIs or usernames associated with the card for online services.
 Types are:

   - `uri` The value is a URI, e.g. a website link.